 Can I switch from Hootsuite to another tool without losing data?

-Most Hootsuite alternatives let you connect the same social accounts you had on Hootsuite.
-Your social profiles, followers, and published content live on the platforms themselves — not inside Hootsuite.
-When you switch tools, you reconnect your accounts via OAuth and start fresh.
-You may lose access to Hootsuite-specific analytics history, so export your reports before canceling.
+Yes — your social profiles, followers, and published content live on the networks themselves, not inside Hootsuite.
+When you switch tools, you reconnect accounts via OAuth and start fresh.
+Export your Hootsuite analytics reports before canceling, since you will lose access to historical Hootsuite-specific data (though new reports populate automatically once your replacement tool is connected).

 Which Hootsuite alternative has the best analytics?